How does it work?

 Learn more about the tests:

-your tests must be paid for in advance of the testing day or you will not be confirmed for testing.Register at least two weeks before the scheduled test date
+your tests must be paid for in advance of the testing day or you will not be confirmed for testing.Register and pay at least two weeks before the scheduled test date

 Step 3: Learn more